 As part of the SEC’s tendering for views on its plans, one commenter noted that the Program allows for the injection of accountability into the rating process, on behalf of the agencies themselves.
 Yet, another commenter raises an important point, and that is that the Program also has the aim of revolutionising the effect of the business models employed by the leading agencies.
 The commenter states that the Program ‘allows investors who are not comfortable with an issuer-selected NRSRO to hire an NRSRO of their choice to provide additional ratings since the investor-hired NRSRO can now obtain the requisite information to produce the rating’.
 This is an important point, because it technically alleviates one of the largest issues with the ‘issuer-pays’ business model.
 The agencies’ rationale for switching to the issuer-pays model has never been definitively determined, but there have been many suggestions as to why the switch was made, ranging from the threat of technological advancements (the public availability of Xerox photocopiers in the late 1960s) to the taking advantage of their position on the back of the Penn Central Railroad Company crash in 1970; however, the effect of the switch was that investors were, essentially, forced to use the ratings of who the issuers selected i.e. the decision was largely taken out of their hands.
 What the 17g-5 program does, technically speaking, is redress that imbalance and allow investors to not only use the ratings of The Big Three (who are usually selected by issuers), but now they can effectively remove the issuer-pays conflict from the situation, as far as their own investment practices are concerned, by hiring another NRSRO.
-This, on the face of it at least, is extraordinarily positive as the conflict of interest that is seemingly inherent within the issuer-pays system, whether perceived or actual, is an enormous cloud over the business of producing credit ratings in the modern era.

-Another benefit is that the Program allows for a level of standardisation to be introduced to the Industry which has been sorely lacking, according to the SEC.
+Another benefit is that the Program allows for a level of standardisation to be introduced to the Industry.
 The Commission noted that because investors would now be able to see information from a certain product across a number of agencies, and not just the two (it is usually two) selected agencies, ‘the enhanced standardisation of the information content may facilitate comparing performance statistics and rating histories across NRSROs.
 Clients of NRSROs may use the performance statistics to inform their hiring or subscribing decisions, increasingly promoting competition among NRSROs on the basis of quality of their credit ratings and the procedures and methodologies used to determine credit ratings’.
 Whilst this process admittedly aims to, potentially, reorganise the structure of the industry over a long period of time, and based on certain metrics like accuracy etc., it is the correct approach in a technical sense; the sentiment behind the move is that reputation is one of the key determinants in this marketplace, and smaller NRSROs can increase their reputation by being more accurate on a consistent basis than the leading agencies.
 However, remaining in the theoretical realm, there are also a number of identified drawbacks to the Program that must be addressed.